ember-cli/ember-cli.github.io/_posts/2013-04-12-ember-data.md

 `ember server`, your new mock server will be listening for any API requests from your Ember app.

-> Note: Mocks are just for development and testing.
-The entire `/server` directory will be ignored during `ember build`.
+> Note: Mocks are just for development.
+The entire `/server` directory will be ignored during `ember build` and `ember test`.

 If you decide to use fixtures instead of mocks, you'll need to use `reopenClass` within your model class definitions.
 First, create a fixture